SajalVats/Live-Project-Agro-Commodity-Startup/README.md

 ## Overview

-This project explores the export feasibility of five agro commodities (Rice, Maize, Jute, Spices, Onion) targeting Middle Eastern markets.
+This project explores the export feasibility of five agro commodities (Rice, Onions, Jute) targeting Middle Eastern markets.
 It includes detailed analyses of product-market fit, pricing, potential buyers, trade documentation, and a competitor analysis for rice exporting countries.

 ## Objectives